100 Florida Trails®

 This section features no major sights but many resorts and condominiums.
 There are some turns along this route, watch for the directional signs.
 After 1.5 miles along Middle Gulf is another north-south connector, Donax Street, which runs about 1/2 mile to Periwinkle Way near Roadside City Park.
 Middle Gulf ends at Nerita St. and runs north a couple of blocks to the start of East Gulf Drive.
 Yet another north-south connector is at Lindgren Blvd., which leads back to Causeway Blvd. (about a half mile).
 East Gulf ends at Periwinkle Way in 1.5 miles, then Periwinkle Way arrives at Lighthouse Beach Park in another 1/2 mile.

 The Sanibel Lighthouse (also known as the Point Ybel Light) has been in service since 1884, marking the entrance to San Carlos Bay.
 Some are disappointed - this is an iron skeleton tower, there's a central stairwell but visitors are not allowed.
-The fishing pier is on the Bay side near the Lighthouse.
-Paid parking is available at both the north and south beach parks, along with bike racks, restrooms, outdoor showers, and picnic pavilions.

 Our route now runs west along Periwinkle Way to Causeway Blvd. to the Causeway and a loop back to the Visitor Center.